netplexflix/TV-Show-Recommendations-for-Plex/README.md

 - **users:** Which Tautulli users to analyze.
 Defaults to `None`.

 > [!IMPORTANT]
-> Selecting Tautulli users will override 'managed_users'.
-You can ofcourse also select managed users via Tautulli.
+> Selecting Tautulli users will override and ignore 'managed_users'.

 ### Sonarr
 - **url:** Change if needed